ludufre/caixascraper/README.md

 - OFX - Money 2000
 - OFC 1.0 - Money 1995 a Money 1999

+## Prerequisites
+- You should have Warsaw (Guardião) installed and working.
+- You have to activate the Browser via ATM or Mobile App.

 ## Usage
 ```bash
 node run.js --user=ABCDEFG --password=xxxxxx --month Janeiro/2024